1amrutesh/Unsupervised-Learning/README.md

 # Unsupervised-Learning
-Unsupervised Learning programs using techniques such as Clustering, Principle Component Analysis,
+Unsupervised Learning programs using techniques such as Clustering, Principle Component Analysis,Association rule mining.